My new normal is not buying into the Christmas madness

 I have spent the last 12 months being a generous gift-giver to people I know and people I don’t.
 I give when people need it—when friends are sick and need a food package, to celebrate their wins in life with a bottle of champagne, to encourage their passions and make them feel seen and appreciated.
 I do not need a date to gift the people I love in this world.
 And I have also made sure to donate my time, awareness and money to the causes which need my attention, of which, sadly, there are so many.

-I watch the commercial pressure mount on families to gift for the sake of gifting, and on those who can’t afford the rising cost of living much less the yuletide free-for-all.
+I watch the commercial pressure mount on families to gift for the sake of gifting, and on those who can’t afford the rising cost of living, much less the yuletide free-for-all.
 There is so much last-minute buying that seems extravagant and wasteful, just for the sake of having piles of stuff under the tree.

 And then there are households with nothing, who watch the excess happen around them.
-Let’s take a step back from the senseless over-spend and stocking-stuffing for everyone’s sake.
+Let’s take a step back from the senseless overspending and stocking-stuffing for everyone’s sake.
 Your credit card and the environment will thank you.

 Decorations/Wrapping/Cards